digital-asset/docs.daml.com/docs/3.1/docs/tsa-arch/sdlc.rst

 4.1 Deployment Topology
 -----------------------
-* The deployment topology depends on the :doc:`app architecture <daml-app-arch-design>` and requires a pre-configured Canton infrastructure, including app provider and app users at their respective administrative domains.
+* The deployment topology depends on the :doc:`app architecture <daml-app-arch-design>` and requires a pre-configured Canton infrastructure, including app provider and app users on their respective administrative domains.
 * Shared DAR files must be deployed on all Canton participant nodes.
 Daml code defines the API for state and workflows synchronized across participant nodes, similar to `.proto` files for a gRPC server shared with gRPC client developers.
 It is recommended to store Daml code in a separate repo from backend and frontend code and provide app user organizations with a tarball or read-only access to this repo.
 This allows organizations to review and build the code to ensure confidence in the behavior or the DAR file installed on their participant nodes.

 4.2 Deployment Responsibilities
 -------------------------------
 Some cross-organizational coordination is always required to deploy a Daml application.
-Each organization needs to set up the Canton infrastructure components and deploy the application components running within its administrative domain.
-Additionally, each organization must integrate its Canton participant nodes and the application components it deploys with its IAM.
+Each organization must set up the Canton infrastructure components and deploy the application components running within its administrative domain.
+Additionally, each organization must integrate its Canton participant nodes and the application components it deploys with its Identity and Access Management (IAM).

 * :ref:`App provider <app-provider>` should:
   * Deploy the backend and the frontend.